 If you aren’t already, the book will get you excited about the possibilities of earning passive income through dividends, interest income, rental property, online real estate, or even selling your own products.
 There are endless possibilities!

-How It’s Helping Me
+How Buy This, Not That Is Helping Me

 Although I sometimes overwhelm myself unnecessarily over small things, I really like the gratification that comes with active income.
 Getting results and money after putting in time and effort on something is a great feeling, especially when you’re doing work you love.
 So even though I left my traditional day job in 2015, I’m still working today, just in a very different capacity.